Table of Contents

 - Take a bath as soon as you come back from office/college/school.

-- Avoid touching or using cups, tissues, plates, digital devices used by another person.
+- Avoid touching or using cups, tissues, plates, or digital devices used by another persons.

 - Keep a hand sanitiser handy and provide one to your domestic help/s, as well.